 4.4.
 Reviewer Anonymity

 Editors have a duty to preserve the anonymity of each paper’s reviewers.
 However, the journal website does publically recognize the contributions of reviewers without connected reviewers to specific papers.

 Editors may not disclose or use the contents of papers submitted to a journal that are not yet accepted for publication.
 They also may not disclose the contents of papers not selected for publication.

 The Executive Director and Board of Governors have primary responsibility for maintaining the integrity of the academic record.

-The Executive Director and Board of Governors will not allow business needs or concerns for journal or personal reputations to compromise their commitment to intellectual honesty or their ethical or moral standards.
-Similarly, we hold that it is unethical for any publisher to hold back publication of a paper simply because the current issue is already full.
-For this reason, papers and cases will be published without undue delay as soon as their are accepted for publication, without regard to profit.
+The Executive Director and Board of Governors must not allow business needs or concerns for a journal or personal reputations to compromise their commitment to intellectual honesty or their ethical/moral standards.
+Similarly, we hold that it is unethical for any publisher to hold back the publication of a paper simply because the current issue is already full.
+For this reason, papers and cases will be published without undue delay as soon as they are accepted for publication without regard to profit.

 The Executive Director and Board of Governors are responsible for upholding the values and commitments expressed in this statement on ethics and misconduct.